 But this is just the short version of what Nara has to offer.
-In the next paragraphs, we’ll see why Nara is so interesting for tourists, how much time need in Nara and how to get there from Kyoto or Osaka, the closest main cities you’ll probably be visiting.
+In the next paragraphs, we’ll see why Nara is so interesting for tourists, how much time do you need in Nara and how to get there from Kyoto or Osaka, the closest main cities you’ll probably be visiting.

 What is Nara known for?

 Nara is definitely a place that has a lot to see, but one of the main reasons to visit is obviously the UNESCO World Heritage sites of ancient Nara.
 This relatively small city has 7 World Heritage sites!

 The Todai-ji temple is one of the most impressive wooden structures in the world.
 The temple complex includes several halls where you can enjoy a great Buddhiste atmosphere.
-The Daibutsu-den is the most important hall with its 15 meters Buddha bronze statue.
+The Daibutsu-den is the most important hall with its 15-meter Buddha bronze statue.
 To give you an idea of how huge this statue is, the open hand of the Buddha is the size of a human being.
 This temple is certainly one of the most important things not to miss in Nara.

 The Kofuku-ji temple is one of the first temples you will see when walking on the main road to Nara Park.
 This temple is known for its five-story pagoda which is the second tallest pagoda in Japan.
 There are also several other structures in the vast area of this temple so make sure you allow some extra time to appreciate the views.

 Near the end of the Nara Park area, you will find the Kasuga Shrine which is simply amazing.
 It is Nara’s most famous shrine and a must-see during your visit.
 The vermilion structures are astonishing and there’s an incredible path along the forest with hundreds of lanterns which are lit during the Mantoro Festival in February and August.
-If you get the chance to visit during these months you will be rewarded with an everlasting experience.
+If you get the chance to visit during these months, you will be rewarded with an everlasting memory.

 Kasugayama Primeval Forest